synapsecns/sanguine/docs/bridge/docs/03-RFQ/60-Security/index.md

 After a [prove] transaction is posted and the [proof] data is set, a window of time called the [Dispute Period](https://rfq-contracts.synapseprotocol.com/contracts/FastBridgeV2.sol/contract.FastBridgeV2.html#dispute_period) begins.

-During this time, the prove/proof is eligible to be dispuated by [Guard] entities.
+During this time, the prove/proof is eligible to be disputed by [Guard] entities.

 After the [Dispute Period](https://rfq-contracts.synapseprotocol.com/contracts/FastBridgeV2.sol/contract.FastBridgeV2.html#dispute_period) has passed without any disputes, the funds in escrow from the original bridge transaction can be released via a [claim] transaction, which will reimburse the rightful [Relayer].